 To kick off the weekend, an evening ice breaker event will be held the night before on Nov.
-4 at the Springhill Suites Indianapolis Airport in Plainfield.
-They will have a conference room reserved and the hotel restaurant and bar will be open.
+3 at the Springhill Suites Indianapolis Airport in Plainfield from 6-9 p.m.
+The event will be a great opportunity to network and talk stormchasing.

 The convention provides a weekend packed full of weather-related conversation, presentations, exhibitors and networking.